Nights-Software/ns-docs/resources/nightShifts.md

 We assume you have a database for your FiveM server.
 If you do not have one, contact your providers' documentation on how to get and build one.
 This is a dependency for NS - MDT to work.

 Example for ZAP-Hosting: [SQL File Import into FiveM Database - ZAP Hosting](https://zap-hosting.com/guides/docs/en/fivem_sql_file_import/#import-the-sql-file-into-the-fivem-database)

+{: .note-title }
+> Note
+>
-*Note: This example shows how to run an SQL file.
+> This example shows how to run an SQL file.
 We want you to create the tables from our .sql file (in the night shifts) folder in your database.
-If running the .sql file does not work, insert the SQL table queries manually into your database.*
+If running the .sql file does not work, insert the SQL table queries manually into your database

 ## Installing oxmysql (Dependency)